Catalyst Fund Purpose

 The Catalyst Fund emerged from a series of observations:

-- Extensive and enduring collaboration is essential to achieving successful conservation across whole landscapes;
+- Broad, enduring collaboration is essential to achieving lasting conservation success across whole landscapes;

 - Yet funding and capacity-building investments to directly support and advance collaboration are scarce and difficult to acquire.

-This is the disconnect: it has become almost universally understood that successful landscape conservation is predicated on collaboration, and yet little funding is available to landscape conservation initiatives for strengthening their process of collaboration.
-The Catalyst Fund is designed to address this critical disconnect directly, providing financial and capacity-building support to allow broad-based, enduring Partnerships to strategically invest in their collaborative capacity and process.
+This is the collaboration disconnect: it has become almost universally understood that successful landscape conservation is predicated on collaboration, and yet little funding is available to landscape conservation initiatives for strengthening their process of collaboration.
+The Catalyst Fund is designed to address this critical disconnect directly, providing financial and capacity-building support to allow broad-based, enduring Partnerships to strategically invest in their collaborative infrastructure and coordination capacity.
 These investments are intended to catalyze growth and better position Partnerships to achieve long-term landscape conservation success.